 California Marijuana Law

 You'll find California's Marijuana Laws Rules and Regulations provided by Award Winning Cannabis Attorneys Craig and Marc Wasserman of Pot Brothers at Law.
-If you have a question, make sure you check out our FAQ page we just added.
-We start off with the Medical and Adult Use of Cannabis Regulation and Safety Act (MAUCRSA) approved by the legislature in 2017.
+If you have a question, make sure you check out our FAQ page.
+We start off with the Medical and Adult Use of Cannabis Regulation and Safety Act (MAUCRSA) approved by the legislature in 2019.

 Legality of Cannabis in California